Tythee/Minecraft-Reflex/README.md

 # Minecraft-Reflex

-This mod implements Nvidia Reflex in Minecraft to reduce rendering latency.
+This mod implements Nvidia Reflex in Minecraft to reduce rendering latency.（Allow any GPU to use）

 There are two options in the settings: one is a toggle switch, and the other is to reduce waiting time.
 The waiting time is reduced in nanoseconds.
 If enabling Reflex causes a drop in GPU utilization, you can increase the value slightly to raise the GPU usage to around 100%.
 However, increasing the value too much will lead to higher latency.